On this page you will find:-

 Relevant for anyone that works with children in the EYFS age range.
 Practitioners need to understand the Ofsted requirements for monitoring and tracking the progress of children and how to implement next steps with confidence.

 Under Section 1 of the Early Years Foundation Stage (EYFS) Statutory Guidance you need to plan challenging and enjoyable experiences.
 You should be able to identify, observe and plan the stages of development for each child in the 7 areas of learning and development, including the 17 early learning goals and how to discuss with parents or carers if there is a cause for concern.

-Fig Childcare Training offer this course on a regular basis, the next one will be taking place on Saturday 25th November 10am to 1pm.
-For further details please visit our website.
+Fig Childcare Training offer this course on a regular basis, the next one will be taking place in TBA April 10am to 1pm

 When people talk about ‘Prevent Duty’ they are referring to Section 26 of the Counter-Terrorism and Security Act 2015 which obliges authorities including schools, colleges, universities and those providing childcare to have ‘due regard to the need to prevent people from being drawn into terrorism’.

 The government states that the Prevent Duty is designed to:

 ‘Deal with all forms of terrorism and with non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists then exploit.
 It also made clear that preventing people becoming terrorists or supporting terrorism requires challenge to extremist ideas where they are used to legitimise terrorism and are shared by terrorist groups.
 And the strategy also means intervening to stop people moving from extremist (albeit legal) groups into terrorist-related activity.’

 The government defines ‘extremism’ as -

 ‘Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.’